AnHongjun001/OMS/README.md

 If you have any question, contact us by ahj@anhongjun.top.

 ## Framework

-We developed this project following the idea *separation of front and back end*, using JSON string to interact between them.
+We developed the project according to the ideas of *front-end and back-end separately*, and used JSON string to interact between them.
 The following is their respective introduction.

 #### Front-end

 You can find all codes of Front-end in folder *web*.
-We developed them in html+css+js, so that you should deploy them on a static web server.
-For more information, read web/Readme.md.
+We developed them using html+css+js, so that you should deploy them on a static web server.
+For more information, please read web/README.md.

 #### Back-end

-All files of back-end are located in the folder *API*.
-Most of them are PHP files, so that you should deploy them on a PHP server, which version should upper than 7.3.
-We try to use simple inside-function so theoretically it could run on most PHP server with great compatibility.
+All files of back-end are in the folder *API*.
+Most of them are PHP files, so that you should deploy them on a PHP server, and the version should be higher than 7.3.
+We try to use simple internal functions, so theoretically it can run with excellent compatibility on most PHP server.

 We created a framework named ThinkerAPI to develop the Back-end.
-To learn more information, you can read the file API/Readme.md.
+To learn more, you can read the file API/Readme.md.

 ## Interaction

-To learn the method of interaction between front-end and back-end, read API/README.md and web/README.md.
+To understand the interaction method between front-end and back-end, please read API/README.md and web/README.md.